SamChami/CMSI-386-Programming-Languages/homework3/written-exercises.md

 [9][8]
 [9][9]
 (The pointer for [0][10] points to the same memory address as the pointer for [1][0].
 However, [0][10] is not within the size of the array.)
 When y is incremented by 1, 8 in hexadecimal is added to the memory address to allocate memory for a char's size, which is 8 bits.
 When x is incremented by 1, the memory is still allocated for the 10 y's that belong to the previous x value.
 For that reason, the memory address when x is incremented by 1 increases by 50 in hexadecimal (8 * a in hex is 50. a(hex) = 10(dec)).
+In one iteration on the computer,
+**A[0][0] is addressed at 0x5604fe8101c0** and **A[3][7] is addressed at 0x5604fe8102e8**.
+The latter storage location has 108 more hexadecimal digits than its former (hex: 50 * 2 + 8 * 7 = 108).

 ---
 ### 2. Explain the meaning of the following C++ declarations: